CongducPham/LowCostLoRaGw/README.md

 With the Arduino IDE, open the Arduino_LoRa_Gateway sketch and check that "#define IS_SEND_GATEWAY" is uncommented.
 Then compile it and upload to an Arduino board.
 It is better to use a more powerful (and with more RAM memory) Arduino platform for building the interactive device otherwise stability issues can occur.

-By default, the end-device have address 6 and runs in LoRa mode 4.
+By default, the interactive end-device has address 6 and runs in LoRa mode 1.

 Enter "\!SGSH52UGPVAUYG3S#1#21.6" (without the quotes) in the input window and press RETURN